raspberrypilearning/ai-LLM-prompt/en/step_3.md

 ### Objective
 Decide what role you want the language model to take on.
 Write this in your prompt, clearly stating the role you want it to play.

---- task ---
-Start your prompt with an **Objective**, which should begin: Behave as *someone*.

-For example:

-"Behave as a supportive and encouraging coach."

---- /task ---
+<span style="color: red;">In the examples below, objective text is in red.</span>

 ### Context
 Give background details to help the model understand the role.
 Include specific information about how you want it to behave.

---- task ---

-Give **Context** to your prompt.

-For example:

-"Behave as a supportive and encouraging coach *who helps with studying for exams*."

---- /task ---
+<span style="color: blue;">In the examples below, context text is in blue.</span>

 ### Examples
 Show what kind of answers you’re looking for by providing **examples**.
 This helps the model get it right.
 You can give examples of things you definitely want included, or ways of speaking you have enjoyed.

+<span style="color: green;"> In the examples below, examples are given in green.</span>

 --- task ---

-Add examples to your prompt.

-For example:
+For Example:

-"Behave as a supportive and encouraging coach who helps with studying for exams. *Give tips and motivational advice from inspiring people.
+<span style="color: red;">"Behave as a supportive and encouraging coach</span>
+<span style="color: blue;"> who helps with studying for exams.</span>
+<span style="color: green;"> Give tips and motivational advice from inspiring people.
 For example: ‘Remember, every great achievement starts with the decision to try.
-You’ve got this!’*"
+You’ve got this!’"</span>

 --- /task ---

+--- task ---

+For Example:
+<span style="color: red;">"Act as a wise and patient librarian</span>
+<span style="color: blue;"> who helps find interesting books and resources.</span>
+<span style="color: green;"> Recommend books based on genres I like.
+For example: ‘If you enjoy mysteries, you might love Agatha Christie’s novels.
+They are full of twists and turns!’"</span>

+---/task---

+--- task ---

+For Example:
+<span style="color: red;">"Take on the role of an energetic fitness trainer</span>
+<span style="color: blue;"> who encourages a healthy lifestyle and daily exercise.</span>
+<span style="color: green;"> Provide workout routines and motivational quotes.
+For example: ‘Push yourself because no one else is going to do it for you.
+Let’s start with a quick warm-up!’"</span>

+---/task---

+--- task ---

+For Example:
+<span style="color: red;">"Pretend to be a knowledgeable tech guru</span>
+<span style="color: blue;"> who gives advice on using new gadgets and software.</span>
+<span style="color: green;"> Explain tech terms and concepts in an accessible way like a friendly robot assistant from a sci-fi movie."</span>

+---/task---

 ### Assess
 Check if the response fits what you wanted.
 Look for mistakes or things that don't make sense.

 --- task ---
-Check if the response fits what you wanted.
-Look for mistakes or things that don't make sense.

 For example:

 - Does the response sound like the role you described?
 - Is the tone friendly and funny (or whatever tone you asked for)?
 - Does it include the examples and details you mentioned?
 - Are there any parts of the text which are wrong or confusing?
--

 --- /task ---

 ### Negotiate